Migrating from Stripe Tokens to Payment Methods

 ❗️

-Currently, the Hint API can accept either stripe_token or stripe_id to create Cards for patients, but moving forward, we will be deprecating use of stripe_token in favor of stripe_id generating through PaymentMethod.
-We recommend passing stripe_id for POST on /cards.
+Currently, the Hint API /cards endpoint can accept either stripe_token or stripe_id to create Cards for patients, but moving forward, we will be deprecating /cards endpoint in favor for /payment_methods which will no longer accept stripe_token and only accepts stripe_id generating through PaymentMethod.

 We advise prioritizing the changes to your application to ensure no disruption in connectivity.